 Currently, there is no cure for glaucoma.
 All treatments are undertaken to reduce the risk of progressing visual loss.
 Usually, if treatment is begun early, the disease can be controlled and vision can be saved.

 Systemic health issues can also affect glaucoma.
 Even a regular exercise program and weight loss have been shown to decrease eye pressure!
-The 3 general categories of glaucoma therapy are medicines, in-office laser surgery, and operating-room surgery.
+The 3 general categories of glaucoma therapy are medicines, in-office laser procedures and operating-room surgery.

 Medicines are the most common first-line treatment for glaucoma.
 These eye drops and/or pills work by slowing the production of fluid inside the eye or by improving the flow of fluid through the drainage meshwork.
 There are five main groups of eye drops: prostaglandins, beta-blockers, carbonic anhydrase inhibitors, adrenergic agonists and miotics.
 These medications may be taken between one and four times daily.
 The most common side effect is that the drops can cause burning and stinging.
 Some drops can cause allergies, which lead to red, itchy eyes.
 Even though the medicines do not instantaneously make you see better, they should not be stopped without speaking to the doctor.
 The goal of these eye drops/pills is to decrease your eye pressure and reduce the risk of further vision loss.
-Dr. Rhodes will discuss with you what medications are recommended specifically for you.
+Our Austin area ophthalmologists will discuss with you what medications are recommended specifically for you.

-There are several different types of glaucoma laser surgery.
+There are several different types of glaucoma laser procedures.
 The most common are: argon laser trabeculoplasty (ALT), selective laser trabeculoplasty (SLT), micropulse laser trabeculoplasty (MLT), and cyclophotocoagulation.
 Each of the first three lasers are applied to the trabecular meshwork, the drainage system of the eye.
-They can help to increase the amount of fluid drained out of the eye, which can lead to a lower eye presure.
+They can help to increase the amount of fluid drained out of the eye, which can lead to a lower eye pressure.
 These procedures can be done in the office, usually take less than five minutes, and only cause temporary mild discomfort.

 Of these, SLT is the most common due to its remarkable combination of ease of treatment and repeatability.
-After instilling a topical anesthetic eyedrop, the laser treatment is applied through focusing contact lens.
+After instilling a topical anesthetic eyedrop, the laser treatment is applied through a focusing contact lens.
 The laser is effective in about 80 percent of patients, and lowers IOP by 20 to 25 percent.
 The effect usually lasts 5-10 years, and can be repeated if necessary.

 This treatment is performed in those with angle closure glaucoma.
 The laser is used to create a small hole in the iris (colored part of the eye).
 This hole acts as a channel for fluid and helps to provide access for the fluid to reach the drainage system of the eye.
 The laser usually causes temporary blurred vision and mild discomfort.